 PdfProcessorTask.
 The process of preparing documents and comparing them involves a few steps to specify how the comparison should happen.
 First of all, you create a new

 PdfProcessorTask from an existing document.
 Then apply the changes needed to compare documents, which are explained in the sections below.
-And finally, a document where all the changes and comparisons are visible will be created and saved to any specified location.
+And finally, a document where all the changes and comparisons are visible will be created and saved to a specified location.

 ℹ️ Note: Using these APIs will require the Comparison component to be enabled in your license.